History Unbound Festival Wrap Up - a feast of historical fiction

 Kelly Gardiner, Sharmini Kumar and Pamela Hart with Alison Goodman looming large via Zoom to join the fun.

 Robbie Arnott was awarded joint winner of the 2025 ARA Historical Novel Prize Adult Category with his novel, Dusk.
 Suzanne Leal took top honours in the CYA Category with The Year We Escaped.
-Greg Johnston will interview them on the inspiration for these books, the ideas behind certain techniques and stylistic choices, and what impact winning substantial prize money in a literary award has on a writer’s life.
+Greg Johnston interviewed them on the inspiration for these books, the ideas behind certain techniques and stylistic choices, and what impact winning substantial prize money in a literary award has on a writer’s life.

-Greg Johnston, our Imagining the Past podcast host with Suzanne Leal and Robbie Arnott via Zoom
+Greg Johnston, our Imagining the Past podcast host, with Suzanne Leal and Robbie Arnott via Zoom

 Guest of Honour Fiona McIntosh interviewed by Belinda Lyons-Lee

-In our craft stream, we explored the Subjective Voice: Depicting Authentic Historical Characters
+The Subjective Voice: Depicting Authentic Historical Characters

-When a writer brings their own subjectivity to interpreting history can they truly create an authentic historical voice for modern readers?
-How does someone writing prehistory with few written sources depict their characters?
-Is it easier for an author writing about an era within living memory?
-And what challenges does a CYA author face when conveying history in a manageable voice for a younger reader?
-Robert Horne will tease out these questions with Marion Taffe (By Her Hand), David Dyer (This Kingdom of Dust) and Belinda Murrell, award winning author and judge of the CYA category of the 2025 ARA Historical Novel Prize.
+In our craft stream, Robert Horne explored whether a writer can truly create an authentic historical voice for modern readers when bringing their own subjectivity to interpreting history with Marion Taffe (By Her Hand), David Dyer (This Kingdom of Dust) and Belinda Murrell, award winning author and judge of the CYA category of the 2025 ARA Historical Novel Prize.

 Marion Taffe, Belinda Murrell, David Dyer and Robert Horne